Has London's Victorian serial killer Jack the Ripper finally been identified?

-Author Russell Edwards identifies 23-year-old Polish immigrant and hairdresser Aaron Kosminski as the notorious killer, suspected of the gruesome murders of at least five women in 1888.
+Author Russell Edwards identifies 23-year-old Polish immigrant and hairdresser Adam Kosminski as the notorious killer, suspected of the gruesome murders of at least five women in 1888.

 In his book "Naming Jack the Ripper" which is released on Tuesday, Edwards, a businessman from North London, linked Kosminski to the crimes via DNA found on a shawl taken by a policeman from the murder scene of the Ripper’s fourth victim, Catherine Eddowes.